5348 Lanier Islands Parkway Buford, GA 30518

 Restorative dentistry helps prevent further tooth decay by sealing damaged areas and restoring the integrity of affected teeth.
 Fillings and crowns protect teeth from bacteria and prevent cavities from spreading.
 Replacing missing teeth with bridges, dentures, or implants also helps distribute chewing forces evenly, reducing wear on remaining teeth.
 Regular checkups and cleanings ensure that restorations remain in good condition and continue protecting your oral health.

-Is it painful to get restorative dental work done?
+Is it painful to undergo restorative dental work?

-Most restorative dental procedures are not painful because they are performed under local anesthesia to numb the treated area.
+Most restorative dental procedures are not painful because they are performed under local anesthesia, which numbs the treated area.
 You may feel slight pressure or discomfort during the procedure, but pain is usually minimal.
 After treatment, mild soreness or sensitivity can occur, but it typically subsides within a few days.
 We may recommend over-the-counter pain relievers or prescribe medication for more extensive procedures if necessary.

 Visit Our Buford, GA, Dental Office